coq/coq/doc/sphinx/addendum/type-classes.rst

 ``EqDec A``.
 However, one can still use it as if it had a single parameter inside generalizing binders: the generalization of superclasses will be done automatically.

+The mode declaration states that resolution of `Ord A E` constraints is restricted to cases where `A`'s head is determined, or equivalently when `A` is not an existential variable, but `E` can be any term.

 .. coqtop:: all